Travel in the Spiritual Worlds

 Modern day Calvinists are those who love the invisible hand of the market and seek to ignore what the Constitution calls "the common good" in all of its facets.
 For them, government which seeks to improve anything for average people or the poor is evil and controlled by the devil.
 Of course the secular version uses different terms but retains a similarly rejecting attitude.

 Positive Calvinists are dedicated workers, highly creative, builders and maintainers of companies and institutions, and generally highly productive people.
 Positive Calvinists seek to "glorify God" through their work which they see as a vocation and part of their path to salvation.
-Negative Calvinists see anyone who does not see work in this way and lacks the "Protestant work ethic" way as evil, lazy, and corrupt.
+Negative Calvinists see anyone who does not see work in this way and lacks the "Protestant work ethic" as evil, lazy, and corrupt.
 This is yet another flavor of Christian dualism that divides the universe into two parts, the saved and the unsaved, those destined for heaven versus those going to hell.
 This approach is less destructive and less focused on warring with an enemy but it has the negative side of advocating public policies that support the rich and the corporations while defunding and resisting policies that support the poor and middle class.
-Punitive policies such as the War on Drugs, overly aggressive policing (stop and frisk), and promoting corporate and government spying on citizens can also be traced to a disdain for the lower economic classes.
+Punitive policies such as the War on Drugs, overly aggressive policing (stop and frisk), right-to-work laws, and promoting corporate and government spying on citizens can also be traced to a disdain for the lower economic classes.

 Negative Calvinists dislike government that attempts to help the poor or the middle class since dependence on government puts both groups in the same corrupt and "fallen" category.
 Only a deeply felt dislike of dependency which has its religious origins in certain forms of Christianity could explain the conservative attitude towards the poor and dependent middle class, and the "welfare state" government which seeks to improve their lives.

 Since almost all of the people who accuse others of being dependent on government are dependent themselves, they must continuously find ways to ignore and deny the benefits they have received from government.
 This creates a split personality in these people where they become practiced creators of excuses as to why their dependency is different from the dependency of others or hypocrites who say one thing and do the reverse.
+In either case, their supposed valuing of independence and self-reliance and their corresponding love of Libertarian economics seems to be a product of some combination of run-away egotism, denial, and dishonesty.

 However looking at the larger picture, those who have lost jobs and fallen into dependency can justifiably blame the businesses who systematically moved their jobs overseas, lobbied the government to create trade agreements to encourage their relocation, eliminated pensions, and destroyed the unions which created jobs with higher wages and benefits.
 The businesses have been effective at shifting the blame to the government which certainly has done little to stop these job losses.
 So government is often seen as the enemy of the working man, the source of these trade agreements, and this hated state of dependency.
 The businesses, investors, and "job creators" are thought to be blameless.
 But blame-shifting is a specialty of right wing think tanks, media corporations, and politicians who do the bidding of the investment classes.
 Of course the left has its own methods of denying responsibility while consistently voting for these trade agreements, and then claiming that most of the lost jobs were replaced by automation.
 This appears highly unlikely when millions of manufacturing jobs that were lost in the US somehow reappeared in Mexico, Viet Nam, and China.